Beside the Mountain

 Danika's quick nutrition tip

 I like to share simple insights from my schooling in Holistic Nutrition.
-Let's chat about raspberries today, they are a great source of:
+Let's chat about raspberries.
+They are a great source of:

-Vitamin C. Consuming vitamin C supports the immune system and wound healing, it is also an antioxidant.
-It is a water-soluble vitamin meaning the body does not store it, so it needs to be eaten each day.
+• Vitamin C. Raspberries contain lots of vitamin C, which supports the immune system and wound healing.
+Vitamin C is a water-soluble vitamin, meaning the body does not store it, so it needs to be eaten each day - so enjoy those raspberries!

 This information comes from Prescription for Dietary Wellness by Phyllis A. Balch and The New Whole Foods Encyclopedia by Rebecca Wood.